hadley/adv-r/Functional-programming.md

 df$f[df$g == -99] <- NA
 ```

-One problem with using copy-and-paste is that it's easy to make mistakes (can you spot the two in the block above?).
-The root cause is that one idea, that missing values are represent as -99, is duplicated many times.
-Duplication is bad because it allows for inconsistencies (aka bugs), and it mades the code harder to change: if the the representation of missing value changes from -99 to 9999, then we need to make the change in many places, not just one.
+One problem with copy-and-paste is that it's easy to make mistakes: can you spot two in the block above?
+The problem is that one idea, that missing values are represent as -99, is repeated many times.
+Repitition is bad because it allows for inconsistencies (aka bugs), and it makes the code harder to change.
+For example, if the representation of missing values changes from -99 to 9999, then we need to make the change in many places, not just one.

 The "do not repeat yourself", or DRY, principle, was popularised by the [pragmatic programmers](http://pragprog.com/about), Dave Thomas and Andy Hunt.
 This principle states that "every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
 Adhering to this principle prevents bugs caused by inconsistencies, and makes software that is easier to adapt to changing requirements.
 The ideas of FP are important because they give us new tools to reduce duplication.